hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 will usually take up more space (in kilobytes) on the blockchain, and therefore will be charged a slightly higher fee.

-To send a payment using PrivateSend, go to the **Send** tab of the Dash Core wallet and enable the **PrivateSend** option.
+To send a payment using PrivateSend, go to the **Send** tab of the Historia Core wallet and enable the **PrivateSend** option.
 The balance displayed will change to show your PrivateSend balance instead of the total balance.
 You can then enter the **Pay To** address, **Label**, **Amount** and click **Send** as usual.
-Your payment will be rounded up to completely spend the lowest possible denomination of mixed balance available (currently to the nearest 0.001 DASH).
+Your payment will be rounded up to completely spend the lowest possible denomination of mixed balance available (currently to the nearest 0.001 HISTORIA).
 You will be prompted to enter your password and receive a detailed breakdown of the fee structure for PrivateSend before sending.

 .. figure:: img/privatesend-send.png
    :width: 400px

-   Dash Core ready to send a PrivateSend transaction.
+   Historia Core ready to send a PrivateSend transaction.
 Note PrivateSend is enabled and the amount to be sent is less than the available PrivateSend balance